 College Basketball Betting Odds

-You might have filled out a bracket in an office pool for a March Madness competition in the past.
-But did you know that with legal sports betting, you can bet on individual college basketball games at any time of the year.
+You might have filled out a bracket in an office pool for a March Madness competition in the past, but did you know that with legal sports betting, you can bet on individual college basketball games at any time of the year?

-Below, I go over our NCAAB Odds Comparison Tool in more detail.
+Below, I go over our NCAAB odds comparison tool in more detail.

 NCAAB Odds Explained

-- Point Spread: Baylor +4.5 (-105), Gonzaga -4.5 (-105)
+- Point Spread: Baylor +4.5 (-105) / Gonzaga -4.5 (-105)

-- Point Total: 159 Points (Over -110, Under -110)
+- Point Total: Over 159 Points (-110) / Under 159 Points (-110)

-Even though plus and minus odds are focus on $100 as a bet or payout, the minimum bet at sportsbooks is usually only $0.10, so you can bet whatever you want and get paid at the same rate.
+The minimum bet at sportsbooks is usually only $0.10, so you can bet whatever you want and get paid at the same rate.

-The result of this NCAAB betting market chaos is that bettors can get the best price on their preferred side by shopping around on our NCAAB Betting Odds Comparison tool.
+The result of this NCAAB betting market chaos is that bettors can get the best price on their preferred side by shopping around on our NCAAB betting odds comparison tool.
 With so many games, it is hard for sportsbooks to keep their odds updated.

 What to Look for in College Basketball Betting Odds